 ‘Vida’ forever: The TV shows addressing reality in a conscious way

-Following a successful first season, Starz has announced that Vida will return for S2 this month.
-The dramedy will see an expanded episode count as well as an expanded cast, with Roberta Colindrez booking a series regular role in Tanya Saracho’s Latinx half-hour show.
+Following a successful first season, Starz brought back Vida for S2 this summer.
+The dramedy saw an expanded episode count as well as an expanded cast, with Roberta Colindrez booking a series regular role in Tanya Saracho’s Latinx half-hour show.

-According to Variety, Colindrez will play Nico – a new bartender at the family bar in the show that centers around two Mexican-American sisters from the Eastside of Los Angeles who returned to their hometown in S1 following the death of their mother.
+Colindrez will play Nico, a new bartender at the family bar in the show that centers around two Mexican-American sisters from the east side of Los Angeles who returned to their hometown in S1 following the death of their mother.